meteor/meteor/README.md

 The Meteor JavaScript framework created and uses DDP.
 A client-server protocol for querying and updating a server-side database.
 It synchronizes these updates among clients by using the [publish-subscribe](https://www.meteor.com/tutorials/blaze/publish-and-subscribe) messaging pattern.

-As part of Meteor's security, it uses the publish-subscribe messaging pattern to control how privacy-sensitive data is stored and what is sent to the client-side database by the server.
+As part of Meteor's security, it uses the publish-subscribe messaging pattern to control how privacy-sensitive data is stored and what is sent to the client-side database from the server.
 The functions in Meteor that do this are <code>Meteor.publish</code> and <code>Meteor.subscribe</code>.

 ### Galaxy